1994 Stanley Cup Final: Game five

-Game 6
+Game six

 The Canucks fired 14 shots at Mike Richter in the first period and led 1–0 on a Jeff Brown bullet from the point.
 The score was 2–1 after two periods before another Brown goal gave the Canucks a 3–1 third-period lead.
+The Rangers had a Glenn Anderson goal be overturned on video replay.
 Late in the third, Geoff Courtnall appeared to score for the Canucks, but the play continued and the Rangers scored to temporarily make the score 3–2.
 But, in the ensuing video review, it was confirmed that Courtnall had indeed scored his second goal of the game to clinch the game for the Canucks and force a seventh game, the first in the finals since 1987.